rlridenour/jekyll-blog/_posts/2017-01-09-disagreement-and-being-wrong.md

 To the broader point communicated by the original statement:

 We've all probably had disagreements that seemed irresolvable.
 Then, after some patient discussion, one person says, "You know, I think we're really saying the same thing."
-We often find that there are different ways to the same thing.
-One being right does not mean that the others are wrong.
+We often find that there are many different ways to express the same thought.
+One way being right does not mean that the others are wrong.

 Statements also have meaning relative to a linguistic context.
 We may assume the other is wrong, but we've just misunderstood the context.
 For example, one person says that it is 25 degrees outside, but another says that it is -4.
 Can they both be right?
 Of course, if they are assuming different temperature scales.